shengkui/uds/README.md

   $ ./server

-(2) Use the client to send request to the server:
+(2) Start the client to send request to server:

   $ ./client